 The Billion Steps Challenge

-Whatever physical activity you do, it's all movement, it's all good for you and if you log it, it will count towards Queensland's goal!
+Remember, whatever physical activity you do, it's all movement, it's all good for you and if you track it, you're more likely to maintain an active, healthy lifestyle!

 From Queensland?
 Join us in reaching our 1,000,000,000 steps goal!Login or Sign Up